 NAC is an antioxidant on a cellular level.
 It can bind heavy metals and has the ability to increase the levels of intracellular glutathione.

-In addition to the above supplements, the herb Milk Thistle is also recommended by many holistic vets to use to detoxify the liver for enhanced liver functions.
+In addition to the above supplements, the herbs Milk Thistle, Dandelion, and Burdock are also recommended by many holistic vets to use to detoxify the liver for enhanced liver functions.

 Liver cleanse for dogs also involves feeding a liver cleansing diet, which can last for 7 days or so.